A systematic assessment of Large Language Models for constructing two-level fractional factorial designs: Methodology

 In our prompt template, we provide context on a design construction task in two ways.
 First, we state the goal in our prompt by adding the sentence: ``Your goal is to construct a two-level fractional factorial design with maximum resolution and minimum aberration.''
 In this goal, we include the criteria for two-level designs in Section~\ref{sec:resolution}, which should be known by the LLM due to their role established in the previous section.
 So, we expect it to construct the best design in terms of these criteria.
 The goal does not involve minimum moment aberration because it is equivalent to minimum aberration; something that the LLM should know too because of its role.

 Second, we state the desired number of factors, run size, and levels in the context given in our prompt template.
 Specifically, we add the following sentences to it: ``The number of factors is $m$ and the number of runs is $n$.
 The factors will be studied at two levels, which are coded as `$-$1' and `1'.''
-These sentences state that the coded levels of the factors must be $-1$ and 1, which allow us to evaluate the resulting design using our criteria in Section~\ref{sec:criteria}.
+These sentences state that the coded levels of the factors must be $-1$ and 1, which is standard in DoE.
 In the sentences, the symbols $m$ and $n$ must be replaced with the desired number of factors and runs, respectively.